Syllabus for Fall 2017

-- Presentation slides 3, slides 4, slides 5 on GDoc Presentations
+- Due in seminar: Presentation slides 3 (Olivia), slides 4 (Jenn), slides 5 (A’Kala) on GDoc Presentations

 Mon Nov 13

-- Presentation slides 6, slides 7 on GDoc Presentations
+- Due in seminar: Presentation slides 2 (Nicole), slides 7 (Hannah) on GDoc Presentations

 Mon Nov 20

-- Presentation slides 1, slides 2 on GDoc Presentations
+- Due in seminar: Presentation slides 1 (Briana), slides 6 (Giselle) on GDoc Presentations

 - If a student has missed important deadlines or not produced satisfactory work by this point, the instructor reserves the right to cancel the student’s public presentation, meaning that the senior research requirement must be fulfilled in a future semester.